MikeAlexMartinez/advent-of-code-2025/README.md

 # Advent of Code 2025

-This is my solution to the [Advent of Code 2025](https://adventofcode.com/2025) challenge.
+These are my solutions to this years [Advent of Code](https://adventofcode.com/2025).